na-na-hi/renget/archive/lcbguide.md

 ![Standard Extraction](https://files.catbox.moe/cld2u2.png)

 - New Identity / E.G.O Target Extraction
-A banner that increases the probability rates for receiving the featured Identities and/or E.G.Os, typically done in pairs of one 000 and one 00 Identity, or one or multiple E.G.Os.
+A banner that increases the probability rates for receiving the featured Identities and/or E.G.Os, typically done in pairs of one 000 and one 00 Identity, or one E.G.O.
 ![New Identity / E.G.O Target Extraction](https://files.catbox.moe/aytgyp.png)

 - Limited Target Extraction
 A banner that increases the probability rates for receiving the Identities and E.G.Os of a specific Sinner.
-This banner changes with the current New Identity / E.G.O Target Extraction.
+This banner changes to another Sinner every two weeks.
 ![Limited Target Extraction](https://files.catbox.moe/7dn6z8.png)

 **4. Walpurgisnacht**
 Walpurgisnacht, or Walpurgis Night, is a quarterly Extraction Event where Identities and E.G.O from Lobotomy Corporation, Library of Ruina, and Distortion Detective will appear.
 While the periods of these Events may vary, the plan is to have at least one Walpurgis Night Event every 3 months.
 In future Walpurgis Night Events, there are planned to be Event-specific stories and unique combat encounters.

 Walpurgis Night Target Extractions will be featured over the Event period.
 Walpurgis Night Target Extractions will have increased Extraction rates for Identities and E.G.O for the active Walpurgis Night Event.
 During the Event period, Walpurgis Night Identities and E.G.O will be Extractable from other banners (save for Season relevant Extraction banners) as well.
 However, they will not receive increased rates for those Extractions.
 All Walpurgis Night Identities and E.G.O will no longer be available once the Event period ends.

 Identities and E.G.O featured in the currently ongoing Walpurgis Night Event cannot be purchased from the Dispenser.
 However, during the next Walpurgis Night Event, Identities & E.G.O from previous Walpurgis Night Events will be made purchasable from the Dispenser.
 They will not be featured in the Dispenser outside of the Event period.
 E.g., during the second Walpurgis Night Event, Identities and E.G.O from the first Walpurgis Night Event will be purchasable from the Dispenser, but not the new Identities and E.G.O from the second Walpurgis Night Event.
-Walpurgis Night Identities and E.G.O featured in the current event will be visible, but you still can't shard them, so do not open Egoshard Boxes before confirming whether or not the units are shardable.
+Walpurgis Night Identities and E.G.O featured in the current event will be visible in the Dispenser, but you still can't shard them, so do not open Egoshard Boxes before confirming whether or not the units are shardable.
 Walpurgisnacht is currently our only type of limited banner.

 (i.e do not do picrel you fucking retard)
 ![Image sourced from threads](https://files.catbox.moe/y91i04.jpg)